himanshilalwani/final-project-projects-in-programming-and-data-science/README.md

 ## Pages and Features
 LocateYourWaste is organized into four main pages, each offering a unique set of features:
 1. **Homepage**: Get acquainted with NYC's waste issue, the project's significance, and the dedicated team behind LocateYourWaste.
 Learn about the ongoing waste mismanagement problem and how we're striving for change.
-2.** Waste in NYC**: Access interactive infographics showcasing the city's annual total waste production from 1990 to 2022.
+2. **Waste in NYC**: Access interactive infographics showcasing the city's annual total waste production from 1990 to 2022.
 Dive into the breakdown of waste types, borough-wise waste production, and more.
 Gain insights from borough rankings and sanitation investment details.
 3. **Waste by Borough**: Engage with borough-specific data visualizations.
 Choose a borough to explore annual waste production, recycling rates, street cleanliness ratings, and demographic information.
 Understand each borough's performance and impact.
 4. **Waste Drop-Off Locations**: Utilize our interactive map to locate specialized waste drop-off points.
 Filter by waste type and borough to find relevant drop-off locations.
 Access additional information about each location's operational details.